 Judges should verify that competitors are wearing the required safety equipment correctly.
-See Rules Section 10.3.2 for details.
+See the Rules for details.

-Competitors are responsible to make sure that members, fasteners, tools, piers (if applicable per Rules), and other items are placed in the staging area as specified in the
+Competitors are responsible for making sure that all bridge components and construction aids are placed in the staging area as specified in the Rules.

-Rules.
 Competitors are encouraged to be efficient in laying out their items so as to not inhibit the flow of the competition.

 After the judges have completed the check, the team captain is to sign the bottom of the pre-construction checklist.
 The team captain's signature indicates that they understand and accept any penalties that have been levied.
-The team captain should be given time to check the Rules and make any appeals necessary to the head judge before signing the form.
+The team captain should be given time to check the Rules and make any appeals necessary to the Head Judge before signing the form.